Register your interest

 Good advocacy has a real impact on the success of a case – and good advocacy is a skill that can be learned.

-In this flexible online short course, you’ll learn to become a better legal advocate and earn a certificate in legal advocacy skills.
+In this eight-week online short course, you’ll learn to become a better legal advocate and earn a certificate in legal advocacy skills.

 What makes this legal advocacy training different?